OKALOOSA, WALTON ROAD CLOSURES

 Traffic on the bridge remains limited to two-axle vehicles including cars, trucks, SUVs, school buses and limited EMS and first responder equipment only.
 Semi-trucks and commercial vehicles will be required to use alternate routes until permanent repairs to the Mid-Bay Bridge are complete.
 Variable message boards will be placed on both ends of the bridge to alert drivers about the temporary restrictions.

-U.S. 98 widening from Airport Road to the Okaloosa/Walton County Line: Scenic Highway 98 at U.S. 98 reopened the week Monday.
-Detour routes and turn restrictions will be removed for Scenic Highway 98, located on the south side of this intersection.
-The commercial driveway, located on the north side of U.S. 98 at this intersection, will remain a right turn only at this time.
+U.S. 98 Widening from Airport Road to the Okaloosa/Walton County Line- Work to adjust the elevation of Restaurant Row at the U.S. 98 intersection will begin Monday, June 24.
+This work will require the closure of Restaurant Row at this intersection 6 a.m. to 8 p.m.
+Monday through Friday.
+During the daytime closures, drivers will access Restaurant Row via Scenic Highway 98.
+Work at the Restaurant Row intersection is currently estimated for completion in July.

 S.R.
-397 (John Sims Parkway) Bridge Replacement Project over Toms Bayou: Alternating and intermittent southbound (toward Eglin AFB) lane closures on the Toms Bayou Bridge through June 21.
+397 (John Sims Parkway) Bridge Replacement Project over Toms Bayou- Alternating and intermittent southbound (toward Eglin AFB) lane closures on the Toms Bayou Bridge after 9 a.m.
+Monday, June 24 through Friday, June 28.
 Crews will continue pile driving operations and widening work on the southbound bridge.

+U.S. 98 Turn lane Extension at Florosa Elementary School- Motorists can expect lane restrictions from 9 p.m. to 5:30 a.m.
+Monday, June 24 through Thursday, June 27 as crews continue paving operations.

-U.S. 90 in Crestview Utility Work: There will be eastbound, outside lane restrictions between Brackin Street and Henderson Drive east of Crestview from 8 a.m. to 3 p.m.
-June 25 and June 26 as crews perform tree trimming operations.
+U.S. 90 in Crestview Utility Work- There will be eastbound, outside lane restrictions between Brackin Street and Henderson Drive east of Crestview from 8 a.m. to 3 p.m.
+Tuesday, June 25 and Wednesday, June 26 as crews perform tree trimming operations.

-U. S. 98 Utility Operations between Pala Alto Avenue in Santa Rosa County and Woodland Avenue in Okaloosa County: Drivers will encounter intermittent and alternating lane restrictions on U.S. 98 between Pala Alto Avenue in Santa Rosa County and Woodland Avenue in Okaloosa County from 9 a.m. to 4 p.m. as Pike Electric completes routine maintenance on power lines.
-In addition, there will be intermittent daytime shoulder closures.

-S.R.
-4 over Blackwater River Bridge Construction: Over the next three months, motorists can expect intermittent lane restrictions near the Blackwater River Bridge, 4.1 miles west of County Road (C.R.)
-189N, as crews prepare the construction site.

 On the south side of U.S. 98, South Shore Drive will be intermittently reduced to a single travel lane as an "entrance only" during daytime working hours (5:30 a.m. to 6:30 p.m.).
 Signs will be placed and traffic flaggers will be on-site to safely direct drivers through the work zone.
 The lanes will be narrower, and the driving surface will be temporary until the work is complete.
 The work is anticipated to be complete this summer.

-Crews will install drainage pipe beneath Seascape Drive on the south side of U.S. 98 this week.
-The work will occur between 8:30 p.m. and 5:30 a.m. and may require Seascape Drive to be reduced to a single travel lane through June 20.
+Crews will continue to install drainage pipe beneath Seascape Drive on the south side of U.S. 98 this week.
+The work will occur between 8:30 p.m. and 5:30 a.m. and may require Seascape Drive to be reduced to a single travel lane, Sunday, June 23 through Thursday, June 27.
 Traffic flaggers will be on-site to safely direct drivers through the work zone.

 Crews will continue installing drainage beneath driveways on the south side of U.S. 98, between Geronimo Street and C.R.
-2378, until June 28.
+2378, from Sunday, June 23 until Friday, June 28.
 Only one driveway will be constructed at a time, and the work may require single lane or full driveway closures.
 Each night, the driveways will be reopened.
 Access to all businesses will be maintained.
 Traffic flaggers will be on-site to safely direct drivers through the work zone.

-Driveways and side streets on the south side of U.S. 98, between Emerald Shores Drive and Tang-O-Mar Drive, may be temporarily impacted by construction equipment crossing the roadway from 5:30 a.m. to 6:30 p.m. until June 21.
+Driveways and side streets on the south side of U.S. 98, between Emerald Bay Drive and Tang-O-Mar Drive, may be temporarily impacted by construction equipment crossing the roadway from 5:30 a.m. to 6:30 p.m.
+Monday, June 24 until Friday, June 28.
 Additionally, drivers may encounter uneven pavement in this area.

 Access to all businesses and side streets will remain open and traffic flaggers will be on-site to safely direct drivers through the work zone.